WoncanWct/LiteSurvey/README.md

 ### 5. Receive device data (e.g. location)

-When connecting to a device, register a delegate implementing the `LiteSurveyDeviceDelegate` interface to receive device data.
+While initializing `LiteSurveyDeviceInterface`, register a delegate implementing the `LiteSurveyDeviceDelegate` interface to receive device data.

 ### Code example

 The following code snippet is a minimal code example in Swift that

-1. Scans for nearby LiteSurvey devices.
+1. Scans for and connect to LiteSurvey devices.
-2. After connection, prints the location information reported by the device to debug output.
+2. Prints the location information reported by the device to debug output.

 ```Swift
 class ViewController: UIViewController,LiteSurveyDeviceDelegate {